 - Studies show that people who have regular adjustments in long-term chiropractic care increase the body’s ability to repair cells and increase4 immunity.

 - Adjusting the spine can help with reducing tension and increasing flexibility.
 This allows a person to be able to move more, exercise with less pain, and relieve some forms of chronic pain which may be associated with anxiety and depression.

 - Regular chiropractic care has been linked to better sleep patterns which allow the person to get to sleep more quickly, stay asleep longer during the night, and sleep an appropriate amount of time for optimal functioning.

 I decided to find out for myself.
 I found Drs.
 Nathan and Caitlin Zeigler at Alliance Chiropractic in Carmel, Indiana.
-Carmel is a suburb of Indianapolis (north side) and is somewhat close to where I live.
+Carmel is a suburb of Indianapolis (northeast side) and is somewhat close to where I live.
 Most of you know that I am a veteran of the US Navy and experienced a fall which resulted in serious injuries from which I have suffered chronic pain for a decade.
 Dr. Zeigler does an adjustment for me at each visit and has performed a series of other therapies.
 In addition, they have given me some therapeutic exercises to do at home, several times per day, and are willing to talk with me about diet and lifestyle needs.